-To inspire teachers of life cycle based quantitative sustainability assessment, the Academy is developing course plans and high-quality content, and runs pilot demonstrations of the developed courses
+To inspire teachers of life cycle based quantitative sustainability assessment, the Academy is developing course plans and high-quality content, and runs pilot demonstrations of the developed courses.

 Current LCA courses

 This course aims at strengthening skills in life cycle inventory analysis.
-The course introduces to advanced inventory modelling using the techniques of consequential LCA and input-output (IO) LCA.
+The course introduces advanced inventory modelling using the techniques of consequential LCA and input-output (IO) LCA.

 Examples of course plans